-Allocation Account; Remittance of 2016A Restructuring Charges; Reconciliation
+Allocation Account; Remittance of 2017 Restructuring Charges; Reconciliation

 Allocation Account; Daily Remittances.
 The Authority has established an Allocation Account that holds all Customer payments until the checks clear and allocations can be made.
-The Allocation Account is administered by an Allocation Agent designated by the Authority for the benefit of the Trustee, the trustee for the 2013 Restructuring Bonds, the trustee for the 2015 Restructuring Bonds, and the trustee under the Authority's General Resolution (as defined herein).
+The Allocation Account is administered by an Allocation Agent designated by the Authority for the benefit of the Trustee, the trustees for each of the Prior Restructuring Bonds, and the trustee under the Authority's General Resolution (as defined herein).
 The Authority itself will continue to act as the Allocation Agent.